Introducing Units - A Tiny DSL for LLM-Generated UIs

 I am not trying to replace JSX for humans.

 I am exploring whether we need a better language for models, then compile to the language humans already use.
-If this works, we get both: efficient generation and familiar runtime code.
+If this works, we get both efficient generation and familiar runtime code.

 If you are experimenting with LLM-native UI pipelines, I would love to compare notes.